Updated June 2020

 The purpose of the Cub Scouts is to provide educational and recreational activities for kindergarten through fifth-grade boys.
 There is a focus on citizenship, as well as learning skills that the boys will use throughout life.

-The pack is made up of boys in kindergarten to fifth grade.
 A monthly meeting of the full pack takes place, and this includes a flag ceremony, a lesson, and, of course, a snack.

-The Scouts also do community service projects and are sponsored by the American Legion.
+The Scouts also do community service projects, and are sponsored by the American Legion.

 There is fall recruitment, and information is handed out at the elementary school.